 2. Communication Is Key, and That Includes Listening to Your Team

 Opening up lines of communication to effectively and efficiently conduct business is important as workforces return to work.
 Employers should make a point to ask your team members if they have any concerns rather than wait for them to bring them up.
 Employees might not feel comfortable approaching their bosses on their own right now and stay quiet.
 This can create problems later on that can slow down your plans to get back up to speed.
 Listen to their concerns, and be honest with them—even if you can’t tell them much at the moment.
 This is how you build trust.

 An important piece of employee communications as you re-open or ramp back up, is providing clear safety information to your managers and workforce.
 The National Safety Council (NSC) provides a comprehensive guide for 10 universal actions employers must take to keep workers safe during the COVID-19 pandemic.
-You can find their SAFER: Safe Actions for Employee Returns guidelines and other related material on their website.

 As you communicate with your employees as you reopen for business, remember that HIPAA and ADA privacy rules still apply even during a coronavirus outbreak, so be aware of what you share about individuals’ health information.
 Keep up on your OSHA COVID-19 guidelines and requirements as well.